Isaac’s Blessing

 Ishmael’s Daughter

 Esau discovered that Isaac had blessed Jacob and sent him to find a wife in Paddan Aram.
 He also found out that Isaac commanded Jacob not to marry a Canaanite woman.
 Jacob obeyed his parents and left for Paddan Aram.
 Then Esau realized how much the Canaanite women irritated his father, Isaac.
-So in addition to the wives he already had, Esau went to the Ishmaelites and married Mahalath, the daughter of Abraham’s son Ishmael and sister of Nebaioth.
+So in addition to the wives he already had, Esau went to the Ishmaelites and married Mahalath, daughter of Abraham’s son Ishmael and sister of Nebaioth.

 Image by Deena Englard from Unsplash